The Universe

 Life

 One of the characteristics that distinguishes our planet from the others we know is that there is life.
-Different from inanimate entities, living beings can grow, reproduce, and exchange substances with the environment.
-This applies both to complex life forms (such as mammals and humans) and to more simple ones (such as bacteria, algae, or fungi).According to the current scientific consensus, life started fairly early - a few hundred million years - after the formation of Earth, but evolved relatively slowly.
-Some of the earliest forms of life that we can still see are fossils of some microorganisms on a sandstone discovered in Western Australia.
-These are 3.5 billion years old.
-These organisms consisted of only a few cells .
-These evolved into multicellular organisms, into algae, then into plants, fish, land animals, and finally into humans.
-Humans have been around for a relatively short amount of time.
-For comparison: The time it took for life to start is 1000 times longer than the time that humanity has existed.
+Different from inanimate entities, living beings can grow, reproduce, exchange substances with the environment, and transmit genetic information to their descendants.
+This applies to both complex life forms (such as birds or humans) and simpler ones (such as bacteria, archaea, or fungi).According to the current scientific consensus, life started fairly early (a few hundred million years) after the formation of Earth, but evolved relatively slowly.
+Some of the earliest evidence for life are stromatolites — structures created by photosynthetic bacteria called cyanobacteria.
+The oldest stromatolites were found in Western Australia, and are 3.5 billion years old34, indicating that life on Earth is at least that old.

-We will now trace the process by which evolution lead to the creation of humanity step by step.
+We will now trace the genesis of life step by step.

-In general, any process that transforms molecules or atoms into other molecules or atoms is called a chemical reaction .
-The chemical reaction may require heat or energy in order to proceed.
+Such a chemical reaction may require heat or energy in order to proceed.
 In the example of water, the process requires energy to split the oxygen pairs and the hydrogen pairs.
 However, a chemical reaction may also emit energy.
-Reactions can also require the presence of other molecules (so-called catalyzers or reagents) to proceed .
+Reactions usually also require the presence of other molecules (so-called catalysts) to proceed.

-For this book, a chemical reaction is a theory that says that if certain chemical substances are brought together, and if energy and reagents or catalyzers are present as required, then a new chemical substance will form.
-These theories have validated themselves zillions of times and are widely testable, i.e., they can be reproduced in the laboratory.
-Chemical reactions also happen in real life all around us (for example, when wood burns, when soap cleans out stains, or when we cook meals).
+In the terms of this book, a chemical reaction is a theory that says that if certain chemical substances are brought together, and if energy and/or catalysts are present as required, then a new chemical substance will form.
+Such theories are often testable, i.e., they can be reproduced in the laboratory.
+They have also been validated extensively, because chemical reactions happen in real life around us all the time — for example, when wood burns, when soap cleans out stains, or when we cook meals.
+Every single occurrence of such a process validates the theory of chemical reactions.

-The Miller Urey experiment gives us a testable theory: Whenever a certain gas mixture is exposed to lightning, certain molecules form.
-This means that, if the early Earth had this gas mixture plus lightning, then the very same molecules formed.
-Interestingly, such molecules have since also been found on a comet 3.
+The Miller-Urey experiment gives us a testable theory: Whenever a certain gas mixture is exposed to lightning, certain molecules form.
+This means that, if the early Earth had this gas mixture plus lightning, then it is likely that the very same molecules formed.

 Two nucleotides can connect together by chemical bonds.
 This chemical reaction releases water, as shown here:

-RNA chains can be assembled in the laboratory.
-This gives us a theory, which says that if nucleotides are brought together, they form an RNA chain.
-This theory is testable, and has indeed been validated in the laboratory.
+There are two main types of nucleic acids that are important for living beings: ribonucleic acids (RNA) and deoxyribonucleic acids (DNA).
+We will first focus on RNA strands — single-stranded nucleic acids that do not contain thymine (T).
+Such RNA strands can be assembled in the laboratory41.
+This gives us a theory, which says that if nucleotides are brought together (with the necessary catalysts), they form an RNA strand.
+This theory is testable, and has indeed been validated experimentally.
+We therefore assume that such strands formed on the early Earth.

 Chance

-We have seen that certain molecules can come together to form RNA chains — the precursor of DNA.
-However, only certain RNA sequences have biological functions (the others are just random sequences).
-Now the question is how likely it is that one particular RNA sequence got assembled by chance on the early Earth.There are several such calculations on the Web (e.g., 4, 5, or the ), but I could not find one that I would find convincing.
-Many of the variables in the game are just unknown.
-I can just show how such calculations usually proceed and which factors are usually taken into account (for this purpose, I am using rather arbitrary quantities).
+Only few RNA sequences have biological functions (the others are just random sequences).
+Now how likely is it that one particular RNA sequence got assembled by chance on the early Earth?There are several such calculations on the Web4243, but many of the variables in this game are just unknown.
+Therefore, we shall merely show (with rather arbitrary quantities) how such calculations usually proceed and which factors are usually taken into account.

-Let’s say that we want to grow one particular RNA sequence, which contains 50 bases (50 is a reasonable number for an RNA sequence, but in the end it is an arbitrary choice).
+Let’s say that we want to grow one particular RNA sequence, which contains 50 bases (50 is a reasonable number for a short RNA sequence, but in the end it is an arbitrary choice).
 We start with one base.
 At each point in time, a new base attaches.
-There are 4 different bases for RNA (DNA uses thymine instead of RNA’s uracil).
+There are 4 different bases for RNA.
 However, there are also other, competing molecules that can attach to our sequence, thus spoiling the entire thing.
 Let’s say that in total there are 10 types of molecules that can attach to our chain, and only one of them is the right one (again, 10 is an arbitrary choice).
-Then this gives us a chance of 1 in 10^50 of assembling that RNA sequence.
+Then this gives us a chance of 1 in 1050 of assembling that RNA sequence.
 This is a huge number.
 It is roughly the total number of atoms on Earth.
-So is a chance of 1 in 10^50 too small to be ever met?
+So is a chance of 1 in 1050 too small to be ever met?

 Several factors come into play here.
 First, there would not only be one RNA sequence growing, but billions of them in parallel.
-For comparison, one liter of water contains 10^25 molecules of water.
-Today’s oceans have a volume of roughly 10^21 litres of water.
-This means we had (and have) 10^46 molecules of water available on Earth.
-Assume that we have 1 base molecule per million water molecules (this is again an arbitrary assumption, based on references in 4).
-Then this gives us 10^40 chains that could start in parallel.
-So we have a chance of 1 in 10^10 that one of them is the one we’re looking for.
-10^10 is still a huge number.
+For comparison, one liter of water contains 1025 molecules of water44.
+All water on, in, and above the Earth has a volume of roughly 1021 liters of water45.
+This means we had (and have) 1046 molecules of water available on Earth.
+Assume that we have 1 base molecule per million water molecules (this is again an arbitrary assumption, based on some references42).
+Then this gives us 1040 chains that could start in parallel.
+So we have a chance of 1 in 1010 that one of them is the one we’re looking for.
+1010 is still a huge number.
 However, we also have a large amount of time: If we assume it takes (let’s say) a day to grow such a chain, then it would take 27 million years for the chain we want to appear sometime during that time span.
 In comparison, life (in the form of RNA chains that inhabit a cell) started roughly 500 million years after the formation of the Earth.

-Several additional factors come into play: Chains may be destroyed while they grow.
-Conditions may change during these millions of years, making it harder or easier to assemble the chains.
-For example, clay can speed up the formation of RNA molecules significantly 6.
-The charged clay surface attracts the nucleotides and the increased local concentration of nucleotides leads to more chemical reactions 7.
+Real RNA strands, as they appear in today’s living beings, are longer than the ones we have assembled here (with around 100 or even more than 1000 bases).
+Chains may also be destroyed while they grow.
+At the same time, several additional factors come into play: Conditions may change during these millions of years, making it harder or easier to assemble the chains.
+For example, the presence of clay can speed up the formation of RNA molecules significantly4647.
 Another factor is that additional molecules may form over time, and these can hamper or speed up the process.
 Furthermore, there may be several RNA molecules that are different from the one we want to assemble, but which have the same functions.
 Then it is sufficient to assemble any of them.
 Note also that the experiment was not constrained to Earth.
-There are 10^22 stars in the visible universe alone.
-If only 1 in a million has an Earth-like planet (which is again an arbitrary guess), then this gives us 10^16 places in the universe to assemble RNA chains.
+There are 1022 stars in the visible universe alone.
+If only 1 in a million has an Earth-like planet (which is again an arbitrary guess), then this gives us 1016 places in the Universe to assemble RNA chains.

 These calculations do not prove anything, because they are based on arbitrary numbers.
 They serve just to illustrate the magnitudes of the values involved.
 They also serve to illustrate that new data points may actually make the chances of life much bigger than we thought (like the example of clay).

-Liposomes are relatively stable in their shape, but the individual fatty acids that compose them move around a lot.
-This entails that the liposome walls are permeable to certain molecules.
-Depending on their size, some peptides are able to pass through the wall.
+Vesicles are relatively stable in their shape, but the individual fatty acids that compose them move around a lot.
+This entails that the vesicle walls are permeable to certain molecules.
+Depending on their size, some molecules are able to pass through the wall.
 This gives us a structure that protects the RNA from larger molecules and from physical impact but allows other molecules to float in and out.

-At this point in evolution, the life cycle of a cell is governed mainly by random fluctuation and random chemical reactions.
-Only a small fraction of the cells would actually be functional.
-Large numbers of cells would be empty, mutilated or destroyed by other chemical or physical interactions.
-It is possible that the entire cell population was destroyed at some point in time, and then re-formed through the same processes.
+At this point in evolution, the life cycle of a protocell is governed mainly by random fluctuation and random chemical reactions.
+Only a small fraction of the protocells would actually be functional.
+Large numbers of protocells would be empty, mutilated, or destroyed by other chemical or physical interactions.
+It is even possible that the entire protocell population was destroyed at some point in time, and then re-formed through the same processes.

 Mutation

-We have seen that cells can form and replicate.
-The cells contain RNA strands, and these can interact with the cell wall and with other molecules or peptides in several ways.
+We have seen that protocells can form and replicate.
+The protocells contain RNA strands, and these can interact with other molecules in several ways.
 For example, we can imagine that a certain RNA strand has a subsequence of nucleotides that binds to fatty acids.
-Then this RNA strand would attach to the cell wall.
-When this RNA strand replicates, all of its copies would also attach to the cell wall.We can also imagine that an RNA strand has a sequence that binds to certain peptides.
-When such peptides float into the cell, the RNA strand would accumulate them.
-Certain types of peptides can bind to other types of peptides, so that one particular RNA strand can end up creating peptide structures in its cell.
-Certain peptides can interact with the wall of the cell, and either fortify it or disrupt it.
-If the RNA strand attracts such peptides, then the cell will behave very differently from other cells.
+Then this RNA strand would attach to the protocell wall.
+When this RNA strand replicates, all of its copies would also attach to the wall.We can also imagine that an RNA strand has a sequence that binds to certain molecules.
+When such molecules float into the protocell, the RNA strand would accumulate them.
+These molecules, in turn, can interact with the other attracted molecules, the RNA strand, or the protocell wall.
+For example, some molecules could turn out to fortify the protocell wall.
+If the RNA strand attracts such molecules, then the protocell will behave very differently from other protocells.
 Whenever the RNA strand replicates, it will copy this behavior to its clones.

 Now we might wonder how such different behaviors come about when there was initially just one type of RNA strand that was able to replicate.
 The answer is that the copy mechanism of RNAs does not work 100% correctly.
 When one RNA assembles another RNA, it may occasionally introduce additional nucleotides or leave out others.
 Thus, each copy is usually slightly different from the others.

 This process is called mutation.
 A mutation can destroy the behavior of the RNA.
-For example, if the mutation fails to maintain the subsequence that attaches to the cell wall, then the copy will lose this behavior.
-A mutation can also destroy the self-replication ability of the RNA.
+For example, a mutation can destroy the self-replication ability of the RNA.
 Then this particular copy will not continue to replicate.
 However, the mutation can also introduce new behaviors — simply because new subsequences may appear.

 Darwinism

-We have now arrived at a point where we can introduce the principle of Darwinism.
+We have now arrived at a point where we can introduce the principle of Darwinism, named after English biologist Charles Darwin.
 This principle says:If you think about it, the principle of Darwinism is trivial: Whatever works best prevails.
 Whatever else there is dies out.
-Technically, the principle of evolution is a rule.
-Given a certain population of individuals, and given knowledge about which mutations ensure that the copies will survive, the rule predicts which population will prevail.
-The process of a changing and thereby surviving population is called evolution.
+Technically, the principle of Darwinism is a rule: Given a certain population of individuals, and given knowledge about which mutations ensure that the copies will survive, the rule predicts which population will prevail.

 Locomotion

-Bacteria need glucose (a molecule) to power these motions.
-This is their food.
-Bacterium swim in liquids in which glucose is dissolved.
-The higher the concentration of glucose, the faster the chemical processes inside the bacterium can work.
-This means that bacteria with an ample supply of glucose can reproduce faster.
-The bacterium finds glucose as follows: It has a glucose receptor on the side opposite to the flagellum.
+Bacteria use this process to find glucose — a molecule that they use to produce energy, and that we can think of as their food.
+A bacterium has a glucose receptor on the side opposite to the flagellum.
 Whenever a glucose molecule attaches, the bacterium switches to “swim” mode.
-Since the receptor is at the opposite side of the flagellum, the swimming happens in the direction of the glucose 13.
+Since the receptor is at the opposite side of the flagellum, the swimming happens in the direction of the glucose60.
 After some time, the glucose molecule detaches, and the bacterium switches back to “tumble” mode.
 It tumbles and changes direction until a new glucose molecule attaches.
 Thus, when it swims in the direction of increasing glucose concentration, it will swim more often and tumble less.
 If it swims in the other direction, it will swim less and tumble more.
 This leads to a random walk, which is slightly biased towards the direction of higher glucose levels.
-If this process is repeated, the bacterium will eventually swim to the source of the glucose .
+If this process is repeated, the bacterium will eventually swim to the source of the glucose59.
 Those bacteria that managed to do this saw their chemical processes accelerated, and thus reproduced faster than those that did not have this capability.
 Therefore, they eventually prevailed.

 Today, the mechanism of locomotion in bacteria is reasonably well understood, down to the level of proteins, molecules, and atoms.
-The exact proteins involved in this process are catalogued here: 14.
+In fact, the exact proteins involved in this process have been cataloged completely61.

 It might seem close to unbelievable how such a complex mechanism evolved.
-However, remember that the DNA can encode and produce nearly arbitrary proteins.
+However, remember that DNA can encode (and ribosomes can then produce) nearly arbitrary proteins.
 Through mutation, the cells would “try out” different proteins.
-Any design that gives a bacterium just the slightest advantage over other designs would have dominated the others 15.
-All in all, the evolution from cells to bacteria took 1 billion years — 5 thousand times longer than humans exist.
+Any design that gives a bacterium just the slightest advantage over other designs would have dominated the others62.
+All in all, the evolution of bacteria took 1 billion years63 — 3 thousand times longer than humans exist.

 Intention